 In Appendix A of the Megaco/H.248 specification (RFC 3525), there are about 30 messages that shows a representative call flow.
-We have also added a few extra version 1 messages and also some version 2 messages.
-We have used these example messages as basis for our measurements.
+We have also added a few extra version 1, version2 and version3 messages.
+We have used these messages as basis for our measurements.
 The numbers within parentheses are the plain average values.
 Our figures have not been weighted in regard to how frequent the different kinds of messages that are sent between the media gateway and its controller.